(photo courtesy of Voigtländer.com)

 The Voigtlander Nokton 40/1.4 was my first M-mount lens, purchased back in 2008 along with a Leica M8.

-Through the years, I’ve been hot and cold on it, for all of the well-documented reasons people either like it or dislike it.
-And though I’ve experimented with some of Leica’s finest glass, I always seem to find a path back to it.
-If I had to give a reason why that is, I would say it’s because of its versatility: it’s small, it’s light, it’s fast (f/1.4), its focal length sits right between my most used focal lengths (35mm and 50mm), it has virtually zero distortion, and it’s sharp enough (for me).
-The bokeh can be harsh, but the optics that conspire to cause this can also impart a desirable character to images created with it.
+Through the years, I’ve been hot-and-cold on it, for all of the well-documented reasons people either like or dislike it.
+And though I’ve experimented with some of Leica’s finest, I always seem to find a path back to this modest lens.
+If I had to explain why that is, I would say it’s because it’s small, light, fast (f/1.4), and has a focal length that sits between my most used focal lengths (35mm and 50mm).
+It also has virtually zero distortion, and is sharp enough.
+The bokeh can be harsh, but the optics that conspire to cause this can also impart a most desirable character to images.

 Here are some examples: